salihbabapiro/PrismLauncher-Cracked/README.md

 </picture>
 </p>

 This project is a Fork of [Prism Launcher](https://github.com/PrismLauncher/PrismLauncher), which aims to 'unblock' the use of Offline Accounts, disabling the restriction of having a functional Online Account.
 No other modifications were applied to the project's source code.
+And its up-to-date!

 ## Installation